-Each Class A volunteer/coach who participates in any Special Olympics activity, shall have on file with the designated local coordinator or area director, an approved application for participation which includes: Volunteer Class A form and Protective Behaviors.
-A copy of these forms must be on file with the State office, prior to participation.
-Forms will be valid for three years from the date they are signed.
+Each Class A volunteer/coach who participates in any Special Olympics activity, shall have on file with the designated local coordinator or area director, an approved application for participation which includes: a Volunteer Management System (VMS) profile, Protective Behaviors, Volunteer Orientation, Concussion training and Communicable Disease Waiver forms.
+These forms & trainings are to be completed on our online Volunteer Management System (VMS).
+Forms/trainings will be valid for three years from the date they are signed.